 Chain 74 (or any even number).

-SC in the next stitch, working in the front two loops only, then work another HDC-F2L-CL.
-Continue across the row, alternating front two loop SC and HDC-F2L-CL.
+Row 3: In the first stitch of the row below, work 1 HDC Cluster in the front two loops only.
+SC in the next stitch, working in the front two loops only, then work another HDC Cluster in the front two loops only.
+Continue across the row, alternating front two loop SC and HDC Cluster.
 When you reach the end of the row, chain 2 and turn.

 When you finish the last row, you can either tie off and leave a long tail to sew the two sides of the headband together with a tapestry needle, or you can slip stitch the two sides together.
 I tried both ways, and they both worked fine.